weskc0/0123.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+Open a issue,

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+How often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-OPEN A ISSUE